PBA-2sem/Algorithms-Assignment-4/README.md

 ## Description

-We have made a state machine that matches inputs towards JSON syntax.
+We have made a deterministic state machine that matches inputs towards JSON syntax.

+- example of JSON syntax: "{\"key\":\"value\"}"
 Try to change the **json** variable in **Program.java** and see if you can find limitations to our finite state machine.

 ## How to run